Gavriel770U/GCMD/README.md

 `java main.java`
 ### Jar
 Jar is basically a java executable, in this source in the `build` folder there will be all `.class` files and manifest (`.MF`) with `.jar`, so only if you update the code you can run this.

-The current version of the GCMD as `.jar`
+The current version of the GCMD as `.jar` is inside the `build` folder so you can run it as regular application.

 Use the following commands in your OS cmd to create `.jar`:

 NOTE: before it, switch your directory to the `src` directory.